Understanding The Estate Planning Process

 Mistakes, Unfortunately, Can Be Made

-After a person passes away, his or her estate is divided among his or her loved ones according to the will.
+After a person passes away, his or her estate is divided among loved ones according to the will.
 A will is designed to make this process simple and ensure that the wishes of the deceased are carried out.
-However, simply because a person has a will in place, does not mean that the distribution of the estate will be simple.
+However, simply because a person has a will in place does not mean that the distribution of the estate will be simple.
 Family members may challenge a will or the distribution of an estate for many reasons, including:

 Is the estate in a trust and the trustee is not complying with the trust terms?
 A trustee has an absolute duty to act in good faith and in a position of trust.
 If you can’t trust the trustee and there are misappropriations of trust assets, or the trustee stole money from the trust, you have a claim against the trustee.

 When a loved one passes away, it becomes important to ensure that their assets are distributed in a way that your loved one would have wanted.
 If you believe your loved one was unable to make clear decisions at the time he or she created the will, or if your loved one was coerced or otherwise influenced, it is essential that you obtain professional legal representation with experience in estate litigation.
-At Neal & Davis, PLLC, we understand that there are many reasons why a will should not be executed as it is written and are available to assist you in standing up for your rights and the rights of those you care about in court.
+Contact our office in Shelbyville; call 502-633-6002 today.